 Features

-- 17.3-inch HD+ Touchscreen: Offers a bright, interactive display for work and entertainment.
+- 17.3-inch HD+ Touchscreen: Offers a spacious, touch-enabled display for intuitive navigation.

-- Intel Core i5-1135G7 Processor: Delivers snappy performance for multitasking and light creative tasks.
+- Intel Core i5-1135G7 Processor: A quad-core chip with solid performance for multitasking and light creative work.

-- Windows 11 Home: Modern OS with a clean, user-friendly interface.
+- Windows 11 Home: Modern OS with a sleek, user-friendly interface.

 Final Breakdown